UCSC-REAL/DS2/README.md

 cd LLM_scoring && bash scoring_api.sh
 ```

 By default, we compress rating scores into six categories `[0,1,2,3,4,5]`, although adjustments can be made to suit specific requirements if necessary.
+Please ensure to update the corresponding value in `score_curation/tulu_template.py` and `subset_generation.py` if any changes are made.

 ---